portugal d7 visa 2022 guide free eligibility test

 • Real estate income

-• Capital gains from the disposal of real estate
+• Capital gains from selling real estate

 • Occupational pensions